-Health Care Science Update II
+HC 205 Health Care Science Update II

 This course builds upon the RNs basic knowledge in pathophysiology and pharmacology.
 Successful completion of Health Care Science Update II will provide the student with 3 semester hours of earned coursework and 3 semester hours of validation coursework.
+Prerequisite: Admission into the RN to BSN Program.

-Health Care Science Update III
+HC 210 Health Care Science Update III